telerik/kendo-ui-core/docs/api/javascript/spreadsheet/range.md

 ##### value `String` *optional*

-One of the following values: "top", "middle" and "bottom".
+One of the following values: "top", "center" and "bottom".

 #### Returns